zhenyuyan/Student-Information-Searching-Engine/README.md

 3. CommandLine input argument: data.csv
 4. Run the program.
 5. Open data.csv
-6. You should see the interface like this:
+6. You should see the interface that looks like Student_Info_System.png can search any first name in data.csv, any last name in data.csv etc.
+7. You can also add a new student by texting information at the first line and click add.